sarthaksharma27/sarthaksharma27/README.md

  Talking about Personal Stuff:

-- 🛠 &nbsp; At the moment working with Javascript, NodeJS and Computer Architecture.
+- 🛠 &nbsp; At the moment working with Live streaming, NodeJS and Operating system.
-- 👀 &nbsp; What I want to learn: Networking, WebRTC(should I?)
+- 👀 &nbsp; What I want to learn: Networking, Low level(should I?)
-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/bhatvikrant).
+- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/sarthaksharma27).
 - 👾 &nbsp; Fun fact: undefined can be defined in Javascript. <!-- > var some_var; undefined > some_var == undefined true > undefined = 'i am undefined' -->
-- 📫 &nbsp; How to reach me: [Twitter](https://twitter.com/sarthaksharma85) or sharma.sarthak222872@gmail.com.
+- 📫 &nbsp; How to reach me: [Twitter](https://twitter.com/sarthaksharma85) or sharma.sarthak222872@gmail.com
 <!-- - 📝 &nbsp; Checkout my [Resume](https://github.com/bhatvikrant/bhatvikrant/blob/master/resume.pdf).
 (Haven't update it in a while, but here you go) -->
 <!-- - 🚀 &nbsp; I’m currently learning Backend Development. -->
 ### My Absolute Favorites: